 Who can apply: The AI Fellows Program is open to full-time AI and machine learning students in any year of their PhD, and to people applying to start a PhD in Fall 2018 (e.g. undergraduate seniors or students transferring to AI from another field).
 The program is open to applicants in any country.
 The number of fellows we fund will depend on the applicants, but our best guess is that the initial class will contain 5-10 fellows.

-Support: Support will include a $40,000 per year stipend, payment of tuition and fees, and an additional $10,000 in annual support for travel, equipment, and other research expenses. funded from the year they receive the fellowship through the end of the 5th year of their PhD, with the possibility of renewal for subsequent years.
+Support: Support will include a $40,000 per year stipend, payment of tuition and fees, and an additional $10,000 in annual support for travel, equipment, and other research expenses.
+Fellows will be funded from the year they receive the fellowship through the end of the 5th year of their PhD, with the possibility of renewal for subsequent years.
 We do encourage applications from 5th-year students, who will be supported on a year-by-year basis.

 - Personal research statement, no more than 2 pages (including references); this document should outline some ideas for research you might conduct.
 Your research statement is not intended to be a binding description, and we expect that many fellows will end up working on different projects than those they described in their personal research statement.